STAT545-UBC/STAT545-UBC-original-website/packages01_system-prep.md

 ### Special considerations for Windows

 Sorry folks!
 Yes here we are again, installing software together while the Mac people sit there looking smug.

+*Warning: we are still weighing various recommendations for what Windows users should do.
+You can probably get by for quite a while without installing `Rtools` as described below, but it will eventually be come necessary and the `devtools` package will alert you to this.
+For example, once your package development/building activities involve compiling code, you will need `Rtools`.*

 You need to install `Rtools`.
 This is __NOT an R package__ but is rather "a collection of resources for building packages for R under Microsoft Windows, or for building R itself".
 Go here and do what it says: